wp-plugins/basic-google-maps-placemarks/readme.txt

 1. After activating the plugin, go to the 'Basic Google Maps Placemarks' page under the Settings menu.
 Enter the address that the map should be centered on.
 2. Create a page or post where you'd like to embed the map, and type `[bgmp-map]` in the content area.
-3. Go to the Placemarks menu and click 'Add New'.
+3. Go to the Placemarks menu in the Administration Panels and click 'Add New'.
 Enter the title, address, etc.
 4. Click on 'Set Featured Image' to upload the icon.
 5. Click on the 'Publish' or 'Update' button to save the placemark.